brianAsimba/Automotive-Engineering-Explained/_posts/2022-01-03-Electric Vehicles.markdown

 # EV Challenges:
 <p>One of the biggest issues with Electric Vehicles are <strong>charging times, availability of charging stations and vehicle range</strong>.
 Currently, the EV with the highest range is the Lucid Dream with a range north of 500 miles in a single charge.
 With technology improving rapidly in the EV space, very soon it will be a non-issue for people who wish to own EVs that have range anxiety.<br>

 More than the range anxiety is the possibility of finding <strong>rapid charging stations</strong>.
 This is coupled with the charging times to have the battery at 80% capacity.
 Most EV companies are currently installing level 2 and level 3 chargers in convenient locations that will ease this issue.
 The charging time is also dramatically reducing with the advancement of charging technologies.
-There are also charging companies that are setting up charging stations all over the country to reach the saturation of gas stations in the future.
+There are also charging companies that are setting up charging stations all over the country to reach the saturation of gas stations in the future.</p>

-References:
+# References:
 1. Morse, L. C., Schell, W. J., & Babcock, D. L. (2020).
 Managing Engineering and Technology.
 Pearson Higher 	Education, Inc.